rvm-sh/rvm/README.md

 ## Runtime Version Manager

 >[!WARNING]
-> Currently only supports bash on linux
+> Currently only tested on bash on linux

 > [!CAUTION]
 > Not ready for production use, functions may not yet have been implemented or even work